galaxyproject/training-material/topics/genome-annotation/tutorials/helixer/tutorial.md

 > This step will take a bit of time to run.
 While it runs, we can already schedule the following functional annotation steps.
 Galaxy will run them automatically as soon as the structural annotation is ready.
 {: .comment}

 Helixer produces one output dataset: a .GFF3 file.
 The GFF3 format is a standard bioinformatics format for storing denomination annotations.
 Each row describes a genomic entity, with columns detailling ist identifier, location, score and other attributes.
-Thes fileexons and ohter genomic features.s are widely used yo exchange and store information on genes.

 ## Evaluate the quality of structural annotation with **Genome Annotation Statistics**